merefield/discourse-chatbot/README.md

 requirements still apply.
 For example, `news`, `web_search`, `web_crawler`, and `stock_data` need their API credentials, while `local_forum_search` needs embeddings to be enabled.
 Extension tools provided by other plugins are controlled by those plugins instead.

+The defaults are:

+* Low and medium trust: `calculate`, `remaining_bot_quota`, and `local_forum_search`.
+* High trust: those tools plus `wikipedia`, `news`, `web_crawler`, `web_search`, and `stock_data`.

+Runtime requirements still take precedence over these defaults.
+For example, `local_forum_search` is exposed only when embeddings are enabled, and tools backed by external services are exposed only when the required credentials are configured.

+The `calculate` tool uses Dentaku expression syntax.
+It accepts constants such as `PI` and `E`, normalizes common model-generated forms such as `Math::PI`, and returns correction guidance for invalid expressions rather than evaluating the same rejected input repeatedly.

 For Chatbot to work in Chat you must have Chat enabled.